FaouziDakir/caesar-cipher/README.md

 # caesar-cipher

-This repo is used by a Jenkins pipeline (Junit tests)
+This repo is used by a Jenkins pipeline (Junit tests).
+Cf Jenkinsfile

 docker-compose.yml for Jenkins :